patlegu/hetzner_debian11_ansible/README.md

-Hetzner_debian11_ansible
+Hetzner_server_ansible
 =========

-The purpose of this role is to create a server on the Hetzner Cloud infrastructure.
+## The purpose of this role is to create a server on the Hetzner Cloud infrastructure.
+>For the moment, this role is not functional.
+I'm still learning how to use all the fonctionnality of the commands of Hetzner collection.
+So, a lot of modification, addons and deletions.
+This is __useless__ for the moment, until this disclaimer is not deleted.

-## how to define and use hetzner token.
+## how to define and use hetzner token manually and securelly (I hope)
+### From command line and environment variable.
 * Put it in the vars.json (copy vars.example.json)
 * Encrypt it with ansible-vault to get more security:
 ```